-School principals and assistant superintendents must view the Needs Assessment and resulting Comprehensive Plan as a vehicle to facilitate academic progress.
-Only assistant superintendents and school principals know their culture and student body enough to know what interventions may work best.
-The Comprehensive Plan must be managed as a "living document", updated throughout the year and between school years, based on student progress data and other factors to help measure success and trigger approach changes if needed.
+School Principals and Assistant Superintendents must view the Needs Assessment and resulting Schoolwide Plan as a vehicle to facilitate academic progress.
+Only Assistant Superintendents and, more importantly, school Principals know their culture and student body enough to know what interventions may work best.
+The Schoolwide Plan must be managed as a "living document," updated throughout the year and between school years based on student progress data and other factors to help measure success and trigger approach changes if needed.

-The Chief of Academic Supports must develop and provide a comprehensive training and support program that provides principals and assistant superintendents the skills and tools required during the development of the Comprehensive Plan and the school budget prior to the start of the school year, and importantly during the school year as well.
-The support needs to be targeted and specific to what assistant superintendents and principals need to know in order to build and implement meaningful Plans and interventions that are tied to their budget.
+The Chief of Academic Supports must develop and provide a comprehensive training and support program that provides Principals and Assistant Superintendents the skills and tools required during the development of the Schoolwide Plan and the school budget prior to the start of the school year, and importantly, during the school year as well.
+The support needs to be targeted and specific to what Assistant Superintendents and Principals need to know in order to build and implement meaningful Plans and interventions that are tied to their budget.

-The Grant Compliance Office and field Grant Compliance Monitors will shift considerable effort away from making "supplemental" determinations, to helping principals maintain an updated and relevant Comprehensive Plan and Federal Budget Addendum in SMS in order to improve student achievement.
-The Grant Compliance Office, while ensuring that federal cost principles are adhered to, will simultaneously provide support to principals to spend their Title I dollars and coordinate efforts with other central offices to ensure resources are used as effectively as possible on student achievement and for Parental Involvement / Community Engagement.
+The Grant Compliance Office and field Grant Compliance Monitors will focus on helping Principals maintain an updated and relevant Schoolwide Plan and Federal Budget Addendum in SMS in order to improve student achievement.
+The Grant Compliance Office, while ensuring that federal cost principles are adhered to, will simultaneously provide support to Principals to spend their Title I dollars and coordinate efforts with other central offices to ensure resources are used as effectively as possible on student achievement and for Parental Involvement / Community Engagement.